jossnock/PoolGame/README.md

 I'm also planning on implementing other features (e.g. obstacles, multiple cue balls).
 For more details, see my attached writeup.

 ## Tools, Frameworks, and Libraries used
-- [**C#**](https://learn.microsoft.com/en-us/dotnet/csharp/) - The primary programming language built for the .NET Framework, used for coding PoolGame.
+- [**C#**](https://learn.microsoft.com/en-us/dotnet/csharp/) - A programming language built for the .NET Framework, used for coding PoolGame.
-- [**Visual Studio 2022**](https://visualstudio.microsoft.com/vs/) - The integrated development environment used for writing, debugging, and compiling the code.
+- [**Visual Studio 2022**](https://visualstudio.microsoft.com/vs/) - An integrated development environment, used for writing, debugging, and compiling the code.
 - [**MonoGame**](https://monogame.net) - An open-source framework based on the Microsoft XNA Framework, providing the structure and tools for developing the game.
-- [**Myra**](https://github.com/rds1983/Myra) - A UI library supporting MonoGame used for creating parts of the game's graphical user interface.
+- [**Myra**](https://github.com/rds1983/Myra) - A UI library supporting MonoGame, used for creating parts of the game's graphical user interface.